LaurenFONG200/hifryguy/README.md

 - 7/10: "I like the sea salt and big fries but they're just okay." -Papa Fong
 - 7/10: "The big ones aren't as good as the little ones because they're not as crunchy.
 If you talk to your friends instead of eating them, they get soggy really fast.
 The price is pretty good though." -Baby Fong
 - [nutrition facts in waffle fries from Chick-fil-A](https://fastfoodnutrition.org/chick-fil-a/waffle-fries-small/medium)
+# our favorite place to go for fries
+IT
+IS
+...
+DDDDDDDDDD
+RRRRRRRRRR
+UUUUUUUUUU
+MMMMMMMMMM
+RRRRRRRRRR
+OOOOOOOOOO
+LLLLLLLLLL
+LLLLLLLLLL
+PLEASEEEEEEEEEEEEEEEEEEEEEEEE
+TASTE TEA CAFE !!